SuperOfficeDocs/data-access/docs/netserver/index.md

 ## Relational database layer (entities)

-The Relational Database (RDB) layer, conceptually the **business logic** layer, is encapsulated within the **SuperOffice.Entities namespace**.
+The relational database (RDB) layer, conceptually the **business logic** layer, is encapsulated within the **SuperOffice.Entities namespace**.
 Relational database objects, such as `Contact`, `ContactCollection`, `Person`, and `PersonCollection`, are all found here.
 These objects abstract away the complexities required to access and present information from the database.

 Relational database objects expose the data as neat and logical objects commonly referred to as [entities][3].
-Entities represent real-world objects, such as companies and people.
+Entities **represent real-world objects**, such as companies and people.

 > [!TIP]
 > This layer is great for creating and saving new entities, such as creating a new Contact or Sale, but is not as efficient as one of the lower layers when retrieving information.

+[Read more about Entities.][3]

 ## High-level database layer (rows)